ajwills72/rminr/docs/why-r-student.md

 Students prefer R. In a recent study, undergraduate psychology students at Glasgow University were given a choice between R and SPSS, having experienced both.
 Two-thirds of the students chose R. Those who chose R did better in the final assessments and showed lower stats anxiety.
 R is being used to teach Plymouth University undergraduates (and visiting Year 10 students) across a range of different courses.
 [Read more](https://github.com/gupsych/trdair_workshop/blob/master/LTC_workshop.pdf).

 ### Employability
 [Data science][7] is a graduate skill in high demand, and using R is a key skill in that market.
 In contrast, demand for SPSS skills has been declining dramatically for a decade.
 At SPSS's current rate of decline, it'll be gone by the time you graduate.
-[Read more](http://r4stats.com/articles/popularity/).
+Read more at [r4stats](http://r4stats.com/articles/popularity/) and at [loveR](https://www.discovr.rocks/lover/).

 [7]: https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century